takovvbg/takovvbg/README.md

 #  EEA Components

 Welcome to our project!
-This project is built on the latest version of TYPO3 and follows best practices for development and collaboration.
+This project is built on the TYPO3 version 12 and follows best practices for development and collaboration.

 ## Table of Contents